sabry134/-WORKSHOP-Introduction-to-js---Create-your-discord-bot/README.md

 * Login with your account.
 * Click on "New bot".
 * Write your bot's name and your bot's token.
 It is available on the "Bot" section of the Discord Developers Portal.
+* Host your bot, click on "Host for 30 minutes", then click on "Host for 140 minutes", you will need to watch a small advertisement to get the additional time, but after this, you won't need to host it anymore since 2h are enough.
 * That's it!
 You can delete the application if you wish to.

 # Getting started with commands.